 At the start of the T2WG process, participants discussed the need for the T2WG report to reflect the different perspectives among stakeholders and for the Commission to review and consider all perspectives in its decision-making process.
 The group agreed that:

+All participants, including CPUC Staff and consultants, must actively participate in the working group and express their perspectives and positions on proposals so that the working group could discuss those positions and seek common ground.

 The T2WG report should reflect the opinions of all participants, and all participants should feel the report adequately and fairly represents their perspectives.

 Where the T2WG participants have not reached consensus on a specific proposal, the T2WG report may reflect multiple proposals that the Commission should consider and provide guidance on.